Faujdarhat Cadet College: Academic system

 Faujdarhat Cadet College boards up to 300 boys for grades 7 to 12.
-Every year, 50 students are admitted to the college at grade 7 through a nationwide admission test composed of written (Bangla, English, Mathematics, General Knowledge), interviews and Medical Examinations.
+Every year, around 50 students are admitted to the college at grade 7 through a nationwide admission test composed of written (Bangla, English, Mathematics, General Knowledge), interviews and Medical Examinations,combindly with all other cadet colleges in Bangladesh.

 Cadets are enrolled in class 7 of the Bangladesh National Curriculum and continue their study for six years up to the end of higher secondary or college level (high school in international standard).
 They follow the English version syllabus of the National Curriculum and Textbook Board.

 Reunion programs

-The reunion in 2014 was a notable event as the Armed Forces also had lent hand in organizing this extravagant 3-day event.
-The Alumni endowed the college with their support in building new infrastructure and residential facilities as well as carrying out the large event which was held from 25 December to 27 December.
+The reunion in 2014 was a notable event, as the Armed Forces also lent a hand in organizing this extravagant 3-day event.
+The Alumni endowed the college with their support in building new infrastructure and residential facilities, as well as carrying out the large event, which was held from 25 December to 27 December.